RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-1-self-assume-role-overview.md

 The first couple of posts in the IAM Evaluation section below go over the basics of AssumeRole in the context of IAM and how Implicit SAR worked before the change.
 You can skip these if you want, just know these are there if they are helpful.

 After that, I'll cover a few attacks that may have been possible in the past with Implicit SAR.
-Starting with persistence with [Eluding Session Expirations and Revocations](sar-4-eluding-session-expirations-and-revocations.html), then [Modifying Session State](sar-5-modifying-session-state.html) to throw off auditing or potentially escalate privileges, finally in [Attacking The Confused Deputy](sar-6-confused-deputy.html) I'll show how Implicit SAR can turn a few missing security best practices into a critical non-authenticated vulnerability chain resulting in the compromise of all customers of a SaaS Provider.
+Starting with persistence with [Bypassing Session Expirations and Revocations](sar-4-bypassing-session-expirations-and-revocations.html), then [Modifying Session State](sar-5-modifying-session-state.html) to throw off auditing or potentially escalate privileges, finally in [Attacking The Confused Deputy](sar-6-confused-deputy.html) I'll show how Implicit SAR can turn a few missing security best practices into a critical non-authenticated vulnerability chain resulting in the compromise of all customers of a SaaS Provider.

 #### IAM Evaluation